 I always say that an art career is a marathon, not a sprint and nowhere is that more true than in selling art online.

 Just because you post your work doesn’t mean that the buyers will come.
 They’ve got to be courted, it takes time to build the relationship.

 Do you want to learn how to build relationships in the art world?
-Join my mailing list and never miss a post:
+Join my free mailing list and never miss a post:

 Be patient yet persistent.